-Joshua March, bestselling author and Founder of Conversiocial, shares how social media messaging helps create better customer experiences while cutting customer service costs.
+Joshua March, bestselling author and Founder of Conversocial, shares how social media messaging helps create better customer experiences while cutting customer service costs.
+Social media messaging has evolved to become another tool that allows businesses to connect with their customers, enhancing their customer experience.

 About our guest